monarch-initiative/MAxO/README.md

 ### Direct

- If you have questions, please contact leigh.carmody@jax.org or peter.robinson@jax.org
+ If you have questions, please contact peter.robinson@jax.org

 ### Mailing list